TheHuessy/Website_Test/README.md

           * Create 'mobile' versions of backgrounds and store them in appropriate folders under 'Pictures'
           * Decide on appropriate text sizes given a display type
           * Might be other element tinkering needed while testing on devices
+     * It might just be worth it to rely on landscape for desktops and portorait for most mobile devices
+          * that is, try to create backgrounds for landscape and portrait orientations and see if that works

  * Get ETL of dates data up and running
      * Currently running into github authentication problems in cron
           * might need to switch to ssh instead of https for this job